MerosCrypto/Meros/docs/Protocol/Merit.md

 - Every Transaction doesn't compete with, or have parents which competed with and lost, Transactions archived 5 Blocks before the last Checkpoint.
 - The sketch is properly constructed from the same data used to construct the Merkle.
 - Only new and unique Elements are archived.
 - No SendDifficulty, DataDifficulty, or GasPrice skips a nonce for their Merit Holder.
+That said, the Block may skip a nonce if the skipped nonce is present later in the Block.
 - Every Element is valid and doesn't cause a MeritRemoval when combined with another Element either already on the Blockchain or in the same Block.
-That said, the Verification Packets still can.
+That said, the Verification Packets still can as long as the matching MeritRemoval is included in the Block.
 - The aggregate signature is formed with the following algorithm:

 ```